tttro/projektityokurssi/README.md

 LBD
 =================
-Context aware data presentation application
+This projects is a part of Tampere University of Technology course Project Work on Pervasive Systems.

 Tampere University of Technology
-TIE-13100 Project Work on Pervasive Systems